Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 </code></pre>

 An example illustrating the height model information within a 3dSceneLayerInfo.
-The example shows the spatial reference object (that includes definitions for both horizontal (wkid) and vertical (vcsWkid) coordinate systems) as well as a heightModelInfo object that client application could use to quickly determine layer mashability.
+The example shows the spatial reference object (that includes definitions for both horizontal (wkid) and vertical (vcsWkid) coordinate systems) as well as a heightModelInfo object that client application could use to quickly determine layer mash-ability.

 <h2><a name="_4">Indexed Scene Layers - Organization and Structure</a></h2>